Main Content

 MATLAB Online Server includes a security feature that disallows certain UIDs to create storage mounts.

 You can add a configurable list of UIDs that are not allowed to set up the storage permissions.
-For example, if a user with UID 0 signs in, the permissions on the binded folder are given the root permissions (as UID = 0); this feature disallows this permission binding for UID 0.
+For example, if a user with UID 0 signs in, the permissions on the bound folder are given the root permissions (as UID = 0); this feature disallows this permission binding for UID 0.

 The following shows the default list of disallowed UIDs (in YAML format); you can override the values with your specific disallowed UIDs: